bighelmet7/allianz/README.md

 We need to create the Service, Route and DeploymentConfig files.
 Three aspects of the DeploymentConfig need to be noted:
 * The image property of spec.template.spec.containers[0] must be empty, because it will be automatically fulfilled by the ImageStreamTag (previously created by the BuildConfig).
-* The ImageChange triggers work only when it detects a new build image 'ping-app:latest' in order to perform another deployment with it (https://docs.openshift.com/container-platform/4.1/builds/triggering-builds-build-hooks.html#builds-using-image-change-triggers_triggering-builds-build-hooks)
+* Only when a new build image 'ping-app:latest' is detected; ImageChange will trigger redeploy of our application. (https://docs.openshift.com/container-platform/4.1/builds/triggering-builds-build-hooks.html#builds-using-image-change-triggers_triggering-builds-build-hooks)
-* ImageChange has an **automatic** parameter that has to be set to _false_, to avoid any conflict between Jenkins and Openshift deploying at the same time.
+* ImageChange has an **automatic** parameter that must be set to _false_, to avoid any conflict between Jenkins and Openshift deploying at the same time.

 ```bash
 oc create -f ping-route.yaml -f ping-svc.yaml -f ping-dc.yaml
 ```

 Finally, through the Jenkins strategy a pipeline is created that is essentially a BuildConfig file.
-Also it's worth nothing that we can't use declarative pipelines as default; for that a plug-in must be installed.
+Also, it's worth noting that we can't use declarative pipelines as default; for that a plug-in must be installed.
 Our pipeline uses a 'nodejs' agent to execute our defined stages.
-Jenkins provide us three agents, which are: _Base, Maven and NodeJS_ (https://docs.openshift.com/container-platform/3.11/using_images/other_images/jenkins_slaves.html).
+Jenkins provide us with three agents, which are: _Base, Maven and NodeJS_ (https://docs.openshift.com/container-platform/3.11/using_images/other_images/jenkins_slaves.html).
 If another agent is needed, create it using the Jenkins configuration system option and make sure that **oc** is installed.

 ```bash
 oc create -f ping-pipeline.yaml